 Wesley Mission Brisbane

 Crucial in-kind support for the Week was provided by Uniting Communities in South Australia, which continued to handle the Week's finances at the national level.

 A number of the State Co-Chairs obtained assistance from donors for activities within their States as well as providing in-kind support from their own organisations.
 Most individual activities during the Week were funded by the respective organisers or by donations obtained directly by them.

-Some cities, towns and suburbs in which activities were held during Anti-Poverty Week 2014
+139 of the cities, towns suburbs and regions in which activities were held during Anti-Poverty Week 2015